-Adaptation and Function of Spines
+Adaptation and function of spines

 (Image: Alex Wild)

-Despite the prevalence of spines across a wide range of ants, the function of such spinescence (the number and length of spines) has never been rigorously tested.
+Despite the prevalence of spines across a wide range of ants, the function of such spinescence (the number and length of spines) has rarely been rigorously tested.
 Spines are often simply assumed to serve as predator deterrence, but several other forces could potentially drive spine evolution, including intraspecific competition or even arial parasitoids.
 Furthermore, processes such as an ecological trade-offs may influence diversification and ecological interactions in this group.